-&lt;sup>25 https://statisticsnz.shinyapps.io/bpbench/
+https://statisticsnz.shinyapps.io/bpbench/

-- approximations.
-A standard square meter cost has been applied, therefore the approach does not take into account site or building specific attributes that may increase the cost of demolition. - Each redevelopment site is assumed to be cleared (i.e. this is not an assessment of infill development and no existing structures are retained). - The Technical Category of the land determines the foundation cost to apply.
+- Where there is more than one feasible development typology per site, the typology with the highest profit is selected to determine the housing yield. - Development typologies assessed are based on averages of key attributes of observed development outcomes in the each assessed zone from the last two years of development activity. - Recession plane deductions for upper-level floor space has been estimated. - Minimum subdivision size for each zone applies (where appropriate). - Demolition costs are based on existing building(s) footprint in each parcel and includes accessory buildings.
+These are estimated from building footprint data which is based on aerial photography approximations.
+A standard square meter cost has been applied, therefore the approach does not take into account site or building specific attributes that may increase the cost of demolition. - Each redevelopment site is assumed to be cleared (i.e., this is not an assessment of infill development, and no existing structures are retained). - The Technical Category of the land determines the foundation cost to apply.

 For redevelopment in Christchurch within the RMD, RSDT and RCC zones, the patterns of development since the 2018 Capacity Assessment suggest the market has become more aligned with what can be delivered in the post-2016 District Plan Review zones (these being more enabling of intensification).
-A townhouse typology of two storey, two/three bedroom, multi-unit homes is currently the typical development outcome for the RMD and RSDT zone, and also (in a more dense and often higher form) a typical development in the RCC zone.
+A townhouse typology of two storey, two/three-bedroom, multi-unit homes is currently the typical development outcome for the RMD and RSDT zone, and (in a more dense and often higher form) a typical development in the RCC zone.
 This typology delivers consistently medium density development, well in excess of the zone minimum density for the RMD and RCC zones.
-The RSDT zone does not require a minimum density yield but density outcomes are above historical yields.
+The RSDT zone does not require a minimum density yield, but density outcomes are above historical yields.
 It has been observed (through consents) that density outcomes do tend to increase where larger and/or amalgamated sites are developed, however the development typology outcomes are broadly the same.